 In fact, it’s not just cute baby and funny cat videos that can rack up a surprising amount of views (and cash).

-Like the massively popular Zoella who has a Youtube presence bigger than any TV star you can name.
-She gives make-up tips and has now published two books and featured in highly-paid adverts.
+Take, for example, the massively popular Zoella, who has a Youtube presence bigger than any TV star you can name.
+She gives make-up tips and has now published a range of books and featured in highly-paid adverts.

 Ooh, and we can’t talk about Youtube channels without mentioning the lovely MoneyMagpie one – well actually it’s Jasmine’s Money.
 It’s full of money fun!

 How to make money from YouTube – a step-by-step guide

 If you hope to make any money from your YouTube videos, they must meet these minimum requirements: